Harvard Logo

 The oldest American university was opened in 1636 and named after the priest John Harvard, the first philanthropist.
 Today, Harvard is one of the world’s leading institutions of higher education and is part of the Ivy League group.

-The emblem received the red color even later – in 1910, under universal student suffrage.
+The emblem received the red color in 1910 under universal student suffrage.
 At that time, 1,800 people spoke in favor of it.
 The impetus for the idea was an act by graduate student Charles William Elliott.
-In 1858, to distinguish the university team at a traditional regatta, he gave the athletes red armbands.
+In 1858, he gave the athletes red armbands to distinguish the university team at a traditional regatta.
 At the next competition, the head of the university did the same.
 Thus, the classic purple tie.
 It is this color that became the basis of the logo.

-The symbol of Harvard University is a strict dark red shield, surrounded on all sides by a large laurel wreath.
-In the center are three open books of white color.
-Each of them has four latch locks – 2 on each side.
-In total, there are 12 of them – according to the number of schools (directions) that make up the university.
+The symbol of Harvard University is a strict dark red shield surrounded by a large laurel wreath.
+In the center are three open white books.
+Each book has four latch locks—two on each side—and 12 of them, according to the number of schools (directions) that make up the university.

 On the pages are fragmentarily written VE, RI, and TAS.
-This is the motto of the university in Latin, which in translation means “Truth.”
-The first two syllables are in the two books of the upper row, the last – in the third, located just below, in the narrow part of the shield.
+This is the university’s motto in Latin, which in translation means “Truth.”
+The first two syllables are in the two books of the upper row, and the last—in the third, located just below, in the narrow part of the shield.

 Under the wreath of laurel leaves is a wide white ribbon with the word Harvard.
 It is executed in thin capital letters.
 The font, as in the previous inscription, is Garamond.
 The color of the laurel and book covers is dark gold.
 All components of the logo are outlined with a thin black line.

-The shield image is also used as the individual emblem of each of the 12 student campuses – the so-called houses.
-They differ only in color and set of central elements.
+The shield image is also used as the emblem of each of the 12 student campuses, the so-called houses.
+They differ only in color and a set of central elements.

 Harvard: Interesting Facts